 | Maximum raw score | 203 | (capped to 100 after time decay) | |

-Time Decay
+Time decay

-The raw score is multiplied by a time decay factor based on the most recent enforcement activity (OSHA inspection or WHD case).
+The raw score is multiplied by a time-decay factor based on the most recent enforcement activity (OSHA inspection or WHD case).
 Recent activity counts at full weight; older activity is progressively discounted:

-| Most Recent Activity | Multiplier |
+| Most recent activity | Multiplier |

 |---|---|